 - Paint brush to clean prongs of Sunburst before painting

 I bought this 24K Gold paint at Michael’s (don’t accidentally buy the Gold Medal paint by the same brand- the front label looks almost identical, but it’s a very different tone).
 I would probably buy 2 cans.
 I started by removing the mirror from the middle of the sunburst, and turning it over, so the front side of the sculpture was facing down (I just set it on top of a sheet in my backyard).
 I then sprayed light coats over the whole thing, allowing the coats to dry in between, until it was thoroughly painted.
 The metallic paint dries quickly.
-Just a diversion for a moment, to say you could obviously do this project in any color of metallic or any color of the rainbow, for that matter!
+You could obviously do this project in any color of metallic or any color of the rainbow, for that matter!
 I think it would be beautiful in a light blue green or a coral.
 This particular gold is very soft looking- it’s not an abrasive, brassy gold… sooo… getting back to what we were talking about… once that side has totally dried, flip it over, and paint the front side in the same manner.
 Once the whole thing is very dry, find a place to hang it, so you can work on placing and gluing the seagulls.

 You will want to find a wall to hang your sunburst, so you can work on it comfortably.
 You’ll need a nail or screw to hang it on and you’ll want it to be low enough, so you can work without having to reach too much.
 So, now that you’ve found a safe and spacious place to hang your sunburst let’s get started on the seagulls!
 The seagulls are hard plastic and they are all the same size, so I cut many of them down, to look like smaller seagulls.
 You simply cut the tips of their wings down to the size you would like, sand the rough edges away, and you will have a variety of sizes, as seen below (these seagulls have already been painted gold):